Employment Law

 CPP retirement benefits are different from CPP Disability (CPPD) benefits.

-• CPPD is available to people with a severe and prolonged disability
+• CPPD is available to individuals with a severe and prolonged disability

 • CPPD payments follow the same monthly payment schedule